wasmCloud/wadm/wadm/README.md

 # wasmCloud Application Deployment Manager (wadm)

-The core functional OTP application of the Lattice Controller.
-Any UI or additional tooling for the lattice controller will add this package as a dependency.
+The core functional OTP application of the wasmCloud Application Deployment Manager.
+Any UI or additional tooling for this application should add this package as a dependency.

 ## Installation